 Stenography was one of many vocational classes offered in the 1950s.

-1958Sophomore class officers at Trinidad State Junior College, 1958.
+1958Sophomore class officers at Trinidad State College, 1958.

 1967Colorado Community College System Created

 Although some of our colleges were founded as early as the 1920s and 1930s, the Colorado Community College System was effectively created in 1967 with the passage of the Community College and Occupational Act.

 1986Colorado Community College and Occupational Education System EstablishedIn 1986, the SBCCOE established the Colorado Community College and Occupational Education System (CCCOES), which comprised the state community colleges governed by the board, as well as other providers of vocational education in Colorado.
-In 2002, the CCCOES became CCCS, and today we serve over 125,000 students across Colorado at 13 colleges and 35+ campuses.
+In 2002, the CCCOES officially became the Colorado Community College System (CCCS), and today we serve over 100,000 students annually across Colorado at 13 colleges and 35 locations.